 Cancer Research UK PhD programme

-Up to 3 studentships are available to start in September 2021 for outstanding applicants with a stipend of £19,000 p/a.
-You should hold at least an upper second-class degree in a relevant subject and comply with English language requirements - see application page.
+Candidates should hold at least an upper second-class degree in a relevant subject and comply with University of Edinburgh English language requirements.

-Interviews will be held week beginning 15 March 2021.
+Interviews are expected to be held week beginning 17 April.

 Applications are open to all individuals irrespective of nationality or country of residence.